julitogtu/serilog-sinks-awsdynamodb/README.md

 # Serilog.Sinks.AWSDynamoDB

 A Serilog sink for .Net Core that writes events to an AWS DynamoDB table.
-(This is inspirates by the original sink [serilog-sinks-dynamodb
+(This is inspired by the original sink [serilog-sinks-dynamodb
 ](https://github.com/serilog/serilog-sinks-dynamodb))

 ## Getting started